 Rabbi Katy Allen

 Rabbi Allen, of Wayland, Massachusetts, is the spiritual leader of Ma'yan Tikvah, which holds outdoor Shabbat and holiday services.
 She also serves as a staff chaplain at the Brigham and Women’s Hospital in Boston.

 Rabbi Nelly Altenburger

 Rabbi Altenburger is the longtime spiritual leader of Congregation B'Nai Israel in Danbury, CT.
 A native of Brazil, she earned her Bachelor's degree at the University of Sao Paolo and her ordination at the Ziegler School of Rabbinic Studies in Los Angeles.

 Rabbi Rick Brody

-Rabbi Brody has served professionally in a variety of Jewish settings as a teacher and spiritual leader.
+Rabbi Brody is the Director of Jewish Student Life at the University of Delaware Hillel.
 A vegetarian since the age of 14 and a vegan since 2009, he has demonstrated a lifelong commitment to animal rights and social justice.
 Rabbi Brody is a graduate of Yale University and the Reconstructionist Rabbinical College and currently resides in Philadelphia.

 Rabbi Boris Dolin